akrzemi1/__sandbox__/outcome_v2_intro.md

 ---
 **NOTE**

 This is the v2 Outcome designed in response to feedback from a [Boost peer review held in May 2017](https://lists.boost.org/boost-announce/2017/06/0510.php).
-This library is expected to pass a second Boost peer review, and be submitted to WG21 for standardisation into the standard C++ library.
+This library has successfully passed the second Boost peer review, and is expected to be submitted to WG21 for standardisation into the standard C++ library.

 ---